IceflowRE/redeclipse-server-docker/README.md

 - Pull latest docker image from Docker Hub for all defined services
 `docker-compose pull`

-- Start/ Restart container
+- Start/ Restart container (for all specified services, dont write any name)
 `docker-compose up -d <name>`

-- Shutdown and wait a maximum of 10 seconds before forcing
+- Shutdown and wait a maximum of 10 seconds before forcing (for all specified services, dont write any name)
 `docker-compose stop <name>`

 #### Multiple Server